Syncplay/syncplay/README.md

 ## Requirements

-On Windows: You need the Media Player Classic Home Cinema (MPC-HC) media player.
+On Windows: You need Media Player Classic Home Cinema (MPC-HC) 1.6.3.

-On Linux: You need Python 2.7, Twisted and the MPlayer media player.
+On Linux: You need Python 2.7, Twisted and MPlayer 1.1.

 ## Supported players
 ### MPlayer on Linux